Everything SD JULY 8, 2025

 What to Order: Hot-Cold Omakase

 Beshock Ramen owner Ayaka Ito has three sister concepts a block away: Asa, an Asian bakery, Bar Kamon, and Sushi Gaga, an omakase-only sushi experience hidden behind a clandestine door among the breads.
 Gaga’s the real deal, with chef Shinnosuke Otsuka having worked at Michelins in Osaka.
-Ten seats only.
-2-3 hours, twelve or so courses, starting with zensai (apps), warm dishes like sukiyaki (hot pot) and chuwanmashi (mind blowing egg custard), nigiri, sushi, maybe some ramen.
+Ten seats only, 2-3 hours, 12 or so courses, starting with zensai (apps), warm dishes like sukiyaki (hot pot) and chuwanmashi (mind blowing egg custard), nigiri, sushi, maybe some ramen.
 Changes all the time.
 Find the door and trust.

 634 14th St #110, East Village